cst0601/cst0601.github.io/_posts/2022-11-26-amtrak-trip-to-mi.md

 reservation (and pay extra money).

 Rice balls that I packed did not last long.
 I remember it disappeared before lunch.
-Without an option, I ordered some food a the first floor of the lounge car.
-It cost about as much as a meal in a fastfood restaurant, but the content was abysmal.
+Without an option, I ordered some food at the first floor of the lounge car.
+It cost about as much as a meal in a fast food restaurant, but the content was abysmal.
 Here is a picture of it:

 ![some microwaved stuff](https://i.imgur.com/1DyDsgv.jpg)

 Yes.
 It is some microwaved stuff.
-The tea also tasts abysmal.
+The tea also tastes abysmal.
 I missed those excellent train bento you could find in Taiwan or Japan railways.

 ## Chicago Union Station